-All road accidents have the potential to be serious – no matter what vehicles are involved – but those involving 18-wheeler trucks are particularly catastrophic.
-Because of the sheer weight and size of these large vehicles, even minor collisions can cause severe property damage and physical injuries.

-18-wheeler accidents are far more common than most people assume.
+All road accidents can be serious – no matter what vehicles are involved – but those involving 18-wheeler trucks are particularly catastrophic.
+Because of these large vehicles’ sheer weight and size, even minor collisions can cause severe property damage and physical injuries.
+Eighteen-wheeler accidents are far more common than most people assume.

 According to Louisiana State University’s Data Reports, there were 97 fatal large-truck and bus accidents in 2014 – and many more that caused serious injuries to other road users.
 Several factors may lead to an 18-wheeler crash, but driver fatigue is one of the most common.
 If you were injured by a negligent truck driver, call Morris Bart, LLC.

-With an expansive team of attorneys and support staff, our firm is equipped to handle your settlement negotiations and to litigate your case if it goes to court.
-To schedule an appointment with a Lafayette personal-injury lawyer, call us today at 1-888-996-7971.
+With an expansive team of attorneys and support staff, our firm is equipped to handle your settlement negotiations and to litigate your case against a negligent trucking company if it goes to court.
+For an appointment with a Lafayette personal injury lawyer, call us today.

 The Role of Driver Fatigue in Truck Crashes

-Long working hours and a desire for more pay motivate commercial drivers to skip rest and complete their runs quickly.
+Long working hours and a desire for more pay motivate commercial truck drivers to skip rest and complete their runs quickly.
 Unfortunately, driving long distances without rest causes lower concentration levels, and the operator is more likely to make basic mistakes that can cause serious accidents.

 For a free legal consultation, call 800-537-8185